klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

     + Class found ->  java.util.Hashmap.reconsitutionPut is called
 3. We forced an hash collishion, so a comparison is issued using `equals`
 4. The decorator forwards the method to the AbstractMap -> lazyMap
-5. The lazyMap attempts to retrieve a value with key equal to the map
+5. The lazyMap attempts to retrieve a value with a key equal to the "map"
 6. Since that key does not exist, the lazyMap instance goes ahead and tries to create a new key
 7. Since  a  chainedTransformer  is  set  to  execute  during  the  key  creation process, the chained transformer with the malicious payload is invoked, leading to remote code execution.

 #### Java: Text-based Seriliazation Archive

-Of course, this is problem doesn't affect just the binary archive format, but can be extended to text-based serialization archives.
+Of course, this issue doesn't affect just the binary archive format, but can be extended to text-based serialization archives.
 As we said, the most common formats used are XML and JSON.

 **XML**